va3c/viewer/va3c-hacker/read-dev-notes.md

 2014-11-16 ~ Theo

 * code clean-up. renaming files. put files in archive
-* battling with location.hash and callbackss but three load files turned into one file
+* battling with location.hash and callbacks but three load files turned into one file

 ## 2014-11-15 ~ Theo